 Red-light camera ticket

 - It can cause severe injuries.
-Drivers who run a red-light do so with increased speed, but so are drivers on the green light.
+Drivers who run a red light do so with increased speed, but so are drivers at the green light.
 In case many cars collided, they will receive serious injuries.

 - It can result in fatalities.
 Since red-light running occurs at an intersection, the vehicles move from four directions.
 With the speed that drivers use while moving in such places, it can cause fatalities.

 How a traffic ticket affects your coverage also with the increase

 Aside from an increase in the cost of your auto policy, the repercussions of the matter can also come in other forms.
 Such consequences may be directly seen in your coverage.
 This might give you some difficulties with your insurance.
 You can read the following information about the said outcomes.